tagline: From openSUSE

 To verify all the checksums automatically, and have your system do the verification, type:

 md5sum -c <some>.iso.md5

 sha1sum -c <some>.iso.sha1

-If there is any difference between the output of the checksum command and the above number, the download is broken and should be repeated.
+If there is any difference between the output of the checksum command and the above number, the download is broken and should be repeated or repaired.

 To verify the .asc signature you first need to import the Projects signing key with the following commands: